Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60S and 60N - NOAA - Monthly

 | 2025-08-31 | 0.621625 |

 Not for investment purposes.
-Any financial data found on FetchSeries are not suitable for investment purposes or as a basis for financial-decision making.
-Users should obtain professional advice and perform independent analysis before pledging money to any investment.
+Any financial data available on FetchSeries are not not supposed to be used for investment purposes or as a basis for making financial decisions.
+Users should seek professional advice and do their own independent due diligence before making any financial commitments.

 Series Metadata